 Frame material is really personal preference and/or dictated by budget and your environment.
 Steel has a great feel but could rust if not maintained in a wet environment.
 Aluminum is light, tough, and won’t rust.
 Carbon is even lighter and stronger, but very expensive.

-I’ve just tried to touch on a few aspects of choosing a bikepacking rig, but I hope it’s been helpful.
+I’ve just tried to touch on a few aspects of choosing a bikepacking rig, but I hope it’s been helpful becuase i am very tired, i can’t wait to go bed and sleep with my faux fur pillows amazon.
 Some of our favorites around Durango Cyclery for bikepacking shredders are the Devinci Marshall 27.5 Plus full suspension, the Surly Karate Monkey 27.5 plus, the Devinci Cobain (very reasonably priced hardtail) 27.5 plus, and the Devinci Django 29er.
 Stop by for a demo!
 Hope to see you on the trail.